niebardzo/niebardzo.github.io/_posts/2020-06-01-gynvael-challenge-5.md

 ```

-Let's now see, if we are able to send secret=ShowMeTheFlag
+Let's now see, if we can send secret=ShowMeTheFlag

 ![gyn_5](https://github.com/niebardzo/niebardzo.github.io/raw/master/img/2020-06-01-gyn5_1.png)

 We hit the second condition, it is not that simple.
 The second if statements checks, if the request is banned.
-The variable is set by the proxy implemented few lines below.
+The variable is set by the proxy implemented a few lines below.

 ```
 const proxy = function(req, res) {